Women of Aviation Worldwide

 Another woman I flew with, was a retired elementary school teacher in her late 50s, who was married to a Delta Airlines captain and had a son who was an ASA airlines first officer.
 She completed her Private Pilot course with me.
 Previously, she had been riding in the back seat of the family’s Cessna 172 a lot, while the men flew up front.
 She decided that, even though she felt intimidated by the airplane, she would rather be up front doing the flying herself.
 When she completed the course, she did most of the flying in their plane and she was the best Cessna 172 pilot in the family.

-I am currently working with a 54 year old woman who is the CEO of a large international corporation.
+I have recently worked with a 54 year old woman who is the CEO of a large international corporation.
 She wants to buy her own plane and fly it herself for business travel.
 She is very busy, but learning very well.
-I am also working with a 14-year old girl who is laying the foundation for her Private Pilot course later on when she turns 16.
-She wants to become a Commercial Pilot.
+I have also been working with a 14-year old girl who was laying the foundation for her Private Pilot course later on when she turned 16.
+She is now 16 and training in the Private Pilot course with me.
+She wants to use flying for business and personal travel later on.

-There are many women – past and present who have become famous in aviation and they inspire others to make their own successes in aviation.
+There are many women – past and present who have become famous in aviation and they inspire others to make their own successes.
 There are scholarships and grants that are offered by several aviation organizations and the Women in Aviation International organization has a wealth of resources to help.
 Check out the WAI website for further information and inspiration.
 Go for it!
-Updated 04-01-2018.
+Updated 07-16-2018.